• Skip to main content

 Medicare Advantage plans (aka, Medicare Part C or MA plans) are a private health insurance option to Original Medicare (Medicare Part A and Medicare Part B).
 The big differences between Medicare Advantage and other HMOs and PPOs are:

-1. Medicare regulates what plans must cover, but now how they provide coverage.
+1. Medicare regulates what plans must cover, but not how they provide coverage.

 2. Medicare pays a big portion of the Medicare Advantage plan cost for you, but you continue to pay your Part B premium.

-Do you know the answers to these top questions people have about Medicare Advantage?
+Do you know the answers to people’s top questions about Medicare Advantage?

 There are 7 common reasons that some Medicare beneficiaries, and many healthcare professionals, feel that Medicare Advantage plans are bad.
 They include higher costs, less freedom to choose healthcare providers, doctor referrals for most services, high maximum out-of-pocket limits, annual changes to health plan benefits, costs, and providers.
 Read Why Medicare Advantage Plans are Bad: 7 Top Complaints to discover all of the dirty secrets about Medicare Advantage plans.